cjpcool/CustomGNN/README.md

 # Results of PR-GAT

-The test accuracies(%) of PR-GAT on 7 datasets (3 citation graphs with public split and 4 large datasets with random split) are as follows.
+The test accuracies of PR-GAT on 7 datasets (3 citation graphs with public split and 4 large datasets with random split) are as follows.

 | cora | citeseer | pubmed | Cora-Full | CoauthorCS | AmazonComputers| AmazonPhoto |
 | ---- | -------- | ------ | ------ | ------ | ------ | ------ |
 | 85.3 | 76.2     | 82.1   |44.2 |93.4 | 81.9 | 92.0 |

 # Running Environments